 This is a seminar course in the comparative economic systems analysis.
 The course studies economic outcomes in different institutional, geographic, and political settings.
-Prerequisite(s): ECON 3010.

 ECON 6580 Labor & Pop In L.A.
 (3)

 An analysis of the economic relation between labor markets, population movements, poverty, and human capital formation.
 Theoretical foundations are developed and applied in several Latin America contexts.